 The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

-In this article, I am going to go in-depth into how ballpoint pens work, the ink that makes them special, and answer questions about cleaning and keeping your ballpoint pens.
+In this article, I am going to go in-depth into how ballpoint pens work and the ink that makes them special.
+Additionally, I'll answer questions about cleaning and keeping your ballpoint pens.

 What is a ballpoint pen?

-A ballpoint pen is a pen which distributes oil-based ink onto a metal ball at the tip of the pen that rotates to dispense the ink onto a writing surface.
+A ballpoint pen is a pen that works by distributing oil-based ink onto a metal ball at the tip of the pen that rotates to dispense the ink onto a writing surface.

 A ballpoint pen is also called ball pen, biro, and dot pen.